Minimalist Shoe Brand Comparison & Breakdown

 Vibram Fivefingers

-These are my go-to shoes for anything technical.
-If I’m hiking, gardening, working on the roof or walking the dogs through the creek I’m wearing my Vibram Fivefingers.
-They have the best traction and control of any barefoot shoe.
-They should do too as they are the glove to your feet the way other brands are an oven mitt.
-The biggest downsides of these shoes are it’s very particular to get the fit right, socks must be toe socks and if you wear them in public you WILL get questions.
+The biggest downsides of these shoes are that it can be very tricky to get the fit right, socks must be toe socks and if you wear them in public you WILL get questions.
 Thankfully social occasions don’t usually require the Vibram Fivefingers level of function.
-You’ll also collect long grass between the toes occasionally, but this is a price much worth paying.
+You’ll also collect long grass between the toes occasionally, but this is a price much worth paying for a protected barefoot experience.